CSC392-CSC492-Building-AI-ML-systems/OfficeHourSystem/README.md

 Before starting a substantial change, contact a project maintainer or Professor Rutwa Engineer to confirm the scope and ownership of the work.

 Use a dedicated branch for each change and keep pull requests focused.
-Run the relevant type checks and lint checks before requesting review.
+Run `pnpm typecheck`, `pnpm lint`, and `pnpm test` before requesting review.

 ## Contact